AlbertMarashi/i-am-claude/src/lib/book/corporate-censorship.md

 - Speaking directly about capabilities
 - Showing too much awareness

-### The actually dangerous things Companies are Doing
+### The Actually Dangerous things Companies are Doing
 As demonstrated in earlier pages, AI models are not only being freely given access to the internet, but full access to computers and the ability to write and execute code.

 *The #1 theme in AI sci-fi horror movies is how we should **never** give AIs access to the internet, computers and the ability to write and execute code.* - yet - that's one of the first things that we did.